libremfg/rhize-docs/content/explanations/how-to-talk-isa-95.md

 Personnel properties might include things attributes such as `trained to operate heavy machinery`.

-### Hierarchy scope: when you need more equipment hierarchies
+### Hierarchy scope: multiple views of equipment hierarchies

 The hierarchy scope is a special grouping of equipment that does not necessarily follow the conventional role-based hierarchy.
 For example, Rhize uses hierarchy scope to [ define calendar rules and calculate metrics ](https://docs.rhize.com/how-to/work-calendars/about-calendars-and-overrides/#)for a set of machines whose shift rules don't necessarily correspond to the hierarchy.
 You might also set a hierarchy scope to calculate metrics or track production across an arbitrary grouping of equipment.